Built-in Plugin

 mergeType: auto

-Establishing Dedicated CR Group for Cross-Review Auto Merge
+Establishing a Dedicated CR Group for Cross-Review Auto-Merge

 main: